 Completed means the student has received an evaluation of their performance for the specified percentage of hours of instruction.
+Only hours of instruction for which the student received an evaluation should be included in the calculation of a tuition refund.
 If a student completed a portion of a program for which they did not receive an evaluation, that portion should not be included in the calculation of the percentage of the program completed.